-Here is an ingenious alternative to plastic washing-up brushes, the ubiquitous yellow sponge, green scourers and metal scrubbing pads.
-I give you Michael’s Original washing-up pads and scourers for kitchens and bathrooms, made from the loofah plant, or the Safix scrub pad made from natural coconut fibre.
+Here is an ingenious alternative to plastic washing-up brushes, or the ubiquitous yellow sponge, green scourers and metal scrubbing pads: the humble loofah and coconut plants!
+Try Michael’s Original and LoofCo loofahs for dishes and Safix coconut fibre scrubbing pads for pots & pans.
 100% compostable, non-toxic, hygienic, effective and long-lasting.
-Only a click away on Amazon for a multipack of five wrapped in cardboard.
-I can buy them from The Green Shop at Bisley or the Stroud Valleys Project Shop in Stroud.
-We have used them for several months and husband Pete is delighted: “These are tougher than the yellow plastic sponges and plastic brushes, they do a better job, they don’t gunge up and they last so much longer.”
+Only a click away, and packaged in nothing but a little cardboard, at Greenbrands.co.uk.
+Husband Pete was delighted when we first started using these: “These are tougher than the yellow plastic sponges and plastic brushes, they do a better job, they don’t gunge up and they last so much longer.”
 The coconut scourer is tough but doesn’t scratch pots and pans.
 The loofah is soft and squeaky when wet and is brilliant for cleaning dishes, cutlery and glass.
 I’m happy too, because Pete is doing the dishes!

 Jeff Bridges has a message for us.
 And it’s loud and clear.
 Do watch this through to the end – otherwise you will only see the depressing bits and miss the practical advice about the little but vital changes we can all make to our daily routines.
 Show this to your kids – they understand stuff like this intuitively.
 Thank you to the Plastic Pollution Coalition for this video and their amazing work.